Study Notes to Thrasymachus

 Thrasymachus: Take me, then, and teach me about the dead and the house of Hades, since I'm putting on my clothes.
 (Then he puts on his clothes.)

-(They see lightning and they head thunder.
+(They see lightning and they hear thunder.
 They descend.)

 I Β. Charon